EnotPoloskun/truncate_html/README.md

 Smart html truncate functionality.

 Sometimes you need to show user a part of a large html code.
-For example, you would like to show part of article as a preview to article.
+For example, you would like to show part of article as a preview.
 This package will help you to solve this problem.
 With the help of it you should not care of opening and closing tags to keep html structure correct.

 ## Installation